artzhk/automatic_branch_sync/README.md

 An automation script to keep your branches up to dated with target branch that could be specified in the script.

 ## Usage
-Sync target branch and folder to be specified must be hardcoded in the script.
+Sync target branch, and folder to be synchronised must be hardcoded in the script.

 ## Current state:
 - Possible merge conflicts requires additional attention.